ImProver: Agent-Based Automated Proof Optimization: Experiments

-We additionally examine the effects of disabling CoS on readability optimization tasks, as the previous study focused on length optimization tasks, and we speculate that CoS has a high impact on the performance of readability optimization tasks, as the proof states that are embedded due to CoS seem to be a critical aspect to generating the explicit declarations that the readability metric measures.
+\textbf{Declarativity and Chain-of-States (CoS) Ablation.} We additionally examine the effects of disabling CoS on declarativity optimization tasks, as we speculate that CoS has a high impact on the performance of declarativity optimization tasks, as the proof states that are embedded due to CoS seem to be a critical aspect to generating the explicit declarations that the declarative metric measures.

-We confirm this result by considering \autoref{tab:read-abl} and observe that simply enabling CoS nearly doubles the improvement score, and significantly improves the nonempty improvement score, suggesting that CoS has a high degree of impact on optimizing for the readability metric, as conjectured.
-However, we also note a significant increase in improved accuracy, which suggests that embedding the chain of states also improves the ability of the model to generate nontrivial correct outputs, implying that the symbolic information contained in the states are critical to effectively modifying the structure and content of a proof.
+We confirm this result by considering \autoref{tab:read-abl} and observe that enabling CoS nearly doubles the improvement score, and significantly improves the nonempty improvement score, suggesting that CoS has a large impact on optimizing for the declarative metric, as conjectured.
+However, we also note a significant increase in improved accuracy, which suggests that embedding the chain of states also improves the ability of the model to generate nontrivial correct outputs, implying that the symbolic information contained in the states are critical to effectively making a proof more declarative.

+\textbf{Syntax Guidance Ablation.} We examine the effects of syntax guidance on \methodname{}'s performance.
+To test this, we consider a subset of MIL (\ref{addnl-data}), and optimize for length with and without error message forwarding.
+Considering the results of this ablation in \autoref{tab:syn-abl}, we observe that without syntax guidance and error forwarding, the ability of the model to improve the metric score is approximately unchanged, but there is a significant $13\%$ spike in improved accuracy.
+This signifies that the syntax guidance improves the model's ability to generate correct results -- as is expected -- but does not improve the model's ability to optimize proofs assuming correct generations.
+This ensures that the large improvement in performance compared to GPT-4o is not solely due to simple syntax guidance, but moreso caused by improvements like CoS, example retrieval, retrieval, etc.